There Is Still Room For Enel Chile S.A. (ENIC) to Improve Its Value - Let's Wait for Clarity - The Dwinnex

-The price of Enel Chile S.A.
-(NYSE: ENIC) closed at $3.05 in the last session, up 2.01% from day before closing price of $2.99.
-In other words, the price has increased by $+0.0600 from its previous closing price.
-On the day, 1518698 shares were traded.
-ENIC stock price reached its highest trading level at $3.0700 during the session, while it also had its lowest trading level at $3.0000.
+As of close of business last night, Enel Chile S.A.’s stock clocked out at $3.06, up 0.66% from its previous closing price of $3.04.
+In other words, the price has increased by $+0.0200 from its previous closing price.
+On the day, 1708952 shares were traded.
+ENIC stock price reached its highest trading level at $3.1200 during the session, while it also had its lowest trading level at $3.0200.

 Sponsored